CrystalCaverns/WaiterSpecialist/README.md

 # Waiter Specialist

-Specialist for the Waiting room on the Crystal Caverns Minecraft server, designed to load resources to players and send them to the server.
+Specialist for the Waiting Room on the Crystal Caverns Minecraft server, designed to load resources to players and send them to the server.

 While this is a standalone plugin, it should not be used by anyone other than us, as it is specifically made just for Crystal Caverns.